Travel Guide to Visiting Rome, Italy!

 Sights to see on your first trip to Rome

-On a first trip to Rome, some main tourist sights you should definitely check off your list include:
+On a first trip to Rome, some main tourist sights you should definitely check off your list include.

 What to do in Rome

 My days in Rome were filled with endless exploration and discovery.
 Taking in the grandeur of the Roman Forum, enchanted by the beauty of the Sistine Chapel, and awestruck by the Pantheon’s architectural marvels, I felt immersed in history.
-Yet amidst the ancient wonders, there was always room to indulge in pasta dishes in trattorias or tossing coins into the Trevi Fountain.
-There really is so much!

 What is the best area of Rome to stay in for your Holiday